xullnn/ls_pull_over_push/170/readme.md

 31. What is session hijacking?

-When a malicious person hijacks a user's session id of a certain web app, that person can use the session id to access the use's information on different web apps.
+When a malicious person hijacks a user's session id(cookies), that person can use the session id to access the user's information on different web apps.
 She/he doesn't even need to know the users username and password.

 32. What's the main countermeasures for session hijacking?